Red Hen Publications

 Still, that decoy locket had to have been prepared in advance.
 Can you seriously imagine that Regulus got into the cave, made his way to the island, managed somehow to drink the potion and discover; “Damn!
 I’m going to have to raid Mum’s jewelry box and make another trip!”
 Or even that he just transfigured a pebble into a locket, arbitrarily pulled a piece of parchment, a quill and bottle of ink (which he just happened to have on him) out of his pocket and composed his “Boo!
 Sucks!” message at the last moment?
 Scribbling it out on the edge of the basin?
 Hardly.

 Which brings one back around to the question of why Voldemort should have chosen to share the location of any of his Horcruxes, with anyone else in the first place.
 The Diary, which was also a weapon, could have been an exception (or was it?).
 It needed to be kept safe, but it also needed to be kept where it could be easily retrieved, against the time he decided to deploy it.
-For he clearly someday intended to deploy it.
+For he clearly intended to deploy it eventually.

 But why would Tom share information, any information at all, about any of the others?
 And yet it seems as if he must have shared it with somebody, or how would a wet-behind-the-ears rookie Death Eater like Regulus Black ever manage to find out enough about it to figure it out?